zX3no/Awesome-File-Hosting/README.md

 # Awesome file hosting

 I'm amazed at how horrible file hosting websites are.
-They are impossible to navigate without an ad-blocker, ask for a seemingly impossible captcha, and after all that they download at 50 KB/s.
+They are difficult to navigate without an ad-blocker, ask for seemingly impossible captcha's, and after all that they download at 50 KB/s.

 Surely in 2022 we've overcome such limitations?

-### Websites
+## Websites

 All of the following are:
 - Easy to use